brendan-jefferis/comp/README.md

 No external dependencies.
 Componentizer code is around 3K including the state recorder.

+I use jQuery in the examples for DOM manipulation but it's not required by Componentizer.

 ###Features
 - Auto-update the DOM when the model changes
 - State recorder saves actions and state for testing/logging/debugging